 The FOP is the largest professional police labor organization in the country.
 We know that no one can represent an officer as well as a fellow officer.
 FOP members have worked through thousands of labor situations.
 The Labor Services Office has access to the collective knowledge of more than 356,000 law enforcement professionals.

-The Labor Services Division is staffed by full-time professionals who provide highly skilled support services on behalf of the Grand Lodge to state and local lodges in the area of labor relations.
+The Labor Services Division is staffed by full-time professionals who provide highly skilled support services on behalf of the National FOP to state and local lodges in the area of labor relations.
 Our staff includes experienced veterans in the field of law enforcement employment relations.
 These representatives are available to travel extensively throughout the country to assist member lodges.
 In addition, the Labor Services staff is available to answer members’ questions and provide information and/or advice.
 The Labor Services Division is the hub for FOP labor information.

 We are frequently asked, “What labor services are available to assist our members?”
 A sample of our labor services include: